Questions about …

-- What else did Richard do?
+- What laws did Richard enact?

 - Why did Richard lose Bosworth?

 This is not a particularly well documented battle and it is difficult to know anything for certain.
-It appeared that Richard had superior forces but he lost control of the battle in its early stage due to the good generalship of the earl of Oxford.
-This set-back probably helped Thomas and William Stanley, both notorious trimmers, finally to make their decision as to which side to support and Richard's charge towards Henry Tudor afforded the latter the opportunity to cut down King Richard and his entourage.
+It appears that Richard had superior forces but he lost control of the battle in its early stage due to the good generalship of the earl of Oxford.
+This set-back probably helped Thomas and William Stanley, both notorious trimmers, finally to make their decision as to which side to support.
+Richard's charge towards Henry Tudor afforded the latter the opportunity to cut down King Richard and his entourage.